MA Entrance Requirements

 Candidates for all MA courses are assessed on their existing qualities as demonstrated in their work and in their interview, as well as on their potential to benefit from the programme and to achieve MA standards overall.
 The assessment will consider: creativity, imagination and innovation evident in the work; ability to articulate the intentions of the work; intellectual engagement in relevant areas; appropriate technical skills; overall interview performance, including oral use of English.

-For Contemporary Art Practice, You are generally expected to have a good BA degree from a fine art course.
-You should be able to demonstrate an original and critical approach to fine art as well as an ability to engage with current theories of art and culture that inform your practice.
+Candidates are generally expected to have a good BA degree from a fine art course.
+You should be able to demonstrate an original and critical approach to fine art as well as an ability to engage with current theories of art and culture that inform their practice.

-You will be interviewed by up to three members of the academic staff and a student representative.
-You will be able to bring additional work for consideration.
+If selected for an interview, you will be interviewed by a minimum of two members of the academic staff and a student representative.

 Cross College Requirements